getkyo/kyo/README.md

 The `kyo-direct` module is constructed as a wrapper around [dotty-cps-async](https://github.com/rssh/dotty-cps-async).

-> Note: `defer` is currently the only user-facing macro in Kyo.
+> Note: `defer` is currently one of only two user-facing macros in Kyo.
 All other features use regular language constructs.

 ### Defining an App